wumm-project/wumm-project.github.io/About.md

-* Inventions are part of the economic-practical design process of the ["Metabolism with Nature"](https://en.wikipedia.org/wiki/Metabolic_rift), in which the appropriate appreciation of the use of economic resources has to be ensured.
+* Inventions are part of the economic-practical design process of the ["Metabolism with Nature"](https://en.wikipedia.org/wiki/Metabolic_rift), in which an appropriate appreciation of the use of economic resources has to be ensured.

 However, in the first case, too, considerable expenditure is required (for